We are going back to the Eighties,to Jarnail Singh Bhindrawales time… Its starting all over again, Lt Gen (retd) K S Brar warns.

 Minutes after doctors had operated on him following the attack,the retired officer says,the Metropolitan London Police told him that muggers in London usually knifed one in the stomach.
 Brar was struck in the neck,eventually receiving 10 stitches.

-What Brar remembers vividly is wife Meenas shrieks for help,and him swinging away at the men.
+What Brar remembers most vividly is his wife Meenas loud shrieks for help during the incident that lasted around a minute,and him swinging away at the men.
 The attackers had forced the 66-year-old Meena against a wall.

 On his security cover,Brar says there cannot be anything more secure than Mumbai.
 They had to wait for me to leave for foreign soil to hatch a plan.